 17. He hired his wife as “political commissar” of Alibaba.

-Yes, Chinese companies actually have political commissioners.
-In the early days her role as political commissar mainly consisted in cooking a doing odd errands, but she eventually became the General Manager of Alibaba in China.
+Yes, Chinese companies actually have political commissar.
+In the early days her role as political commissar mainly consisted in cooking and doing odd errands, but she eventually became the General Manager of Alibaba in China.
 Once she was at the pinnacle of her career, he made the gutsy move of asking her to step down and go back to caring for their kids and cooking his meals.
 (Want China Times)

 If there is anything that stands out from Jack Ma’s story is how unexpected his rise to unimaginable riches was.
 Sure, Bill Gates, Steve Jobs, Jeff Bezos and Warren Buffet also have inspiring stories of entrepreneurs who were willing to put everything on the line to build huge corporations from scratch.
 Yet, from early on, they all showed signs of natural ability in their fields.